Amintore Fanfani: Last terms as prime minister

-The 1983 general election resulted in a big loss for DC and its new secretary, Ciriaco De Mita.
-The Christian Democrats in fact lost more than five percentage points from the previous election, while the PSI gained ground.
-On 4 August 1983, the socialist leader Bettino Craxi succeeded Fanfani at the head of the government.
-De Mita accused Fanfani for the electoral defeat and did not candidate him as President of the Senate, preferring Francesco Cossiga.
+The 1983 Italian general election resulted in a big loss for DC and its new secretary, Ciriaco De Mita.
+The DC lost more than five percentage points from the previous election, while the PSI gained ground.
+On 4 August 1983, the PSI leader Bettino Craxi succeeded Fanfani at the head of the government.
+De Mita accused Fanfani for the electoral defeat and did not candidate him as president of the Senate, preferring Francesco Cossiga.
 After this fact, it was even clearer how Fanfani had by then lost much of his political power and control over the party.

-In the 1985 presidential election, Cossiga was elected as president with 752 votes out of 977.
-His candidacy was endorsed by the DC, but supported also by communists, socialists, social democrats, liberals and republicans.
-This was the first time an Italian presidential candidate had won the election on the first ballot, where a two-thirds majority is necessary.
-On 9 July 1985, Fanfani was re-elected President of the Senate, for a third term.
+In the 1985 Italian presidential election, Cossiga was elected as president with 752 votes out of 977.
+His candidacy was endorsed by the DC but supported also by the PCI, PSI, PSDI, PLI, and PRI.
+This was the first time an Italian presidential candidate had won the election on the first ballot where a two-thirds majority is necessary.
+On 9 July 1985, Fanfani was re-elected president of the Senate for a third term.

-In April 1987, De Mita decided to drop his support for Craxi's government.
+In April 1987, De Mita decided to drop his support for the second Craxi's government.
 This caused the immediate fall of the cabinet and the formation of a new government led again by Fanfani.
-Even though he was a close friend of Craxi, the socialist leader did not participate in the swearing in ceremony, sending the Undersecretary to the Presidency of the Council Giuliano Amato, to protest against De Mita's decision.
-Fanfani's sixth government, composed only of DC ministers with some independent ministers, did not gain the confidence in the Chamber of Deputies, following a surreal vote: it gained the confidence from PSI, PSDI and Radicals, that were excluded from the government, while the Christian Democrats abstained.
-Fanfani presented his resignation after only 11 days as head of government, causing the early dissolution of the houses.
-He would remain in office until 29 July 1987, when after a general election, a new government was formed with Giovanni Goria at its head.
+Even though he was a close friend of Craxi, the PSI leader did not participate in the swearing in ceremony, sending Giuliano Amato, the then undersecretary of the Council of Ministers to protest against De Mita's decision.
+The sixth Fanfani government, composed only of DC ministers with some independent ministers, did not gain the confidence in the Chamber of Deputies following a surreal vote when it gained the confidence from the PSI, PSDI and Radical Party (PR) that were excluded from the government, while the DC abstained.
+Fanfani presented his resignation after 11 days as head of government, causing the early dissolution of the houses of Parliament.
+He would remain in office until 29 July 1987.
+After the 1987 Italian general election, a new government was formed with Giovanni Goria at its head.

 After the premiership

-In Goria's cabinet, Fanfani was appointed Minister of the Interior, however the government fell in April 1988, after the PSI withdrew its support in opposition to the reopening of the Montalto di Castro nuclear power plant, decided by the government.

-Ciriaco De Mita became the new prime minister and Fanfani held the office of Minister of Budget and Economic Planning.
-However, tensions between Christian Democrats and Socialists continued growing and De Mita was forced to resign in July 1989.
+In Goria's cabinet, Fanfani was appointed Minister of the Interior.
+The government fell in April 1988 after the PSI withdrew its support in opposition to the reopening of the Montalto di Castro nuclear power plant, decided by the government.
+De Mita became the new prime minister and Fanfani held the office of Minister of Budget and Economic Planning.
+Tensions between the DC and the PSI and continued growing and De Mita was forced to resign in July 1989.
 In 1992, Fanfani was elected to the prestigious office of chairman of the Foreign Affairs Committee of the Senate and held the role until 1994.
-In January 1994, he supported the dissolution of the Christian Democracy, which had been overwhelmed by Tangentopoli corruption scandal, and the formation of the Italian People's Party (PPI).
+In January 1994, he supported the dissolution of the DC, which had been overwhelmed by Tangentopoli corruption scandal, and the formation of the Italian People's Party (PPI).